-Businesses need to file monthly return through GSTR-6 within the 13th of the succeeding month.
+Businesses need to file GSTR-6 for monthly returns within the 13th of the succeeding month.
 Say, for example, a business is registered as ISD in Mumbai and have their branches spread across Bangalore, Hyderabad, Gurgaon, and Kolkata.
-Now, let’s assume that they need to file the return through GSTR-6 for the month of January 2020.
+Now, let’s assume that they need to file GSTR-6 for returns for the month of January 2020.
 Hence the deadline to file GSTR-6 return will be 13th February 2020.

 However, GSTR-6 will be available for filing only after the 10th of the succeeding month.
 So, effectively you have 3 days for filing GSTR-6.

 3. What Are The Information That Needs To Be Furnished While Filing GSTR-6?

 Go through the following and learn about all the details that you need to submit while filing GSTR-6.

 3.1 Table 1 & 2: The Taxpayer Details

 - Year and Month: Here you have to enter the period for which you are filing the GSTR-6 return.

 - GSTIN: Businesses registered under the GST regime have a unique Goods and Service Identification Number.
 Its a 15 digit number beginning with 2 digits as state code, 10 digits as permanent account number, and other 3 digits acts as a check digit.
 It gets auto-populated at the time of return filing.

 - Name of the taxpayer: The second row is for entering your business detail such as the Legal name of the registered person and the trade name.
 It will also get auto-populated.

 3.2 Table 3: Information Related to Input Tax Credit Received